- Places to Explore

 - Travel Tips

 - Chinese Phrases

 With its undulating mountains, terraced fields, and traditional villages, Guizhou is among China's most interesting provinces.
-Although beautiful, it has less tourism infrastructure and many fewer tourists than neighboring Guangxi or Yunnan.
-Guizhou therefore attracts visitors intent on heading off the beaten path.
+It has less tourism infrastructure than neighboring Guangxi or Yunnan, so Guizhou attracts visitors intent on heading off the beaten path.

-Guizhou is home to well over a dozen ethnic minorities, including the Dong, Hui, Yao, Zhuang, and Miao (known in the west as the Hmong) peoples.
-More than a third of Guizhou's population comes from these groups.
+More than a third of Guizhou's population belongs to one of a dozen ethnic minorities, including the Dong, Hui, Yao, Zhuang, and Miao (known in the west as the Hmong) peoples.
 The countryside is sprinkled with villages dominated by impressive towers—most notably those of the Dong.
-The province is known for its festivals, and frequent travelers claim that you can't travel through Guizhou without running into at least one celebration.
+The province is known for its festivals, and it's hard to travel through Guizhou without running into at least one celebration.

 Guizhou at a Glance

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots

 - Fodor's Go List 2014: Where we are going in 2014

 - World Cup Fever: Start planning your trip to Brazil!

 - Fodor's 100 Hotel Awards: Check out the winners of 2013